+We welcome the Government's proposals to establish HEE and the LETBs in primary legislation.
+This is an important step to securing the future of these bodies and of the NHS education and training system.
 We agree with the Government that principles such as security of supply and responsiveness should be central to any system of workforce planning and development.
 To respond to changing healthcare demands, now and in the future, it is imperative that the workforce has appropriate educational foundations, is well trained, and is practically and intellectually flexible.
 Research and innovation are central to delivering these ambitions.
 Academic values and a spirit of enquiry should be pervasive throughout the health service.
-The Academy regards it as essential that all staff be provided with a diverse education and exposure to research.
+As the Academy has previously highlighted, it is essential that all staff be provided with a diverse education and exposure to research.
+2